microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 <div style="page-break-after: always;"></div>

-14. PowerShell Task 2 **(Use the "..." button to browse to the file location in your project repo and select the CreateDSCZipFiles.ps1 file)**
+14. PowerShell Task 2 **(Use the ellipsis button to browse to the file location in your project repo and select the CreateDSCZipFiles.ps1 file)**
    <img src="./media/image62.png" border="1">

 <div style="page-break-after: always;"></div>